Tomtibo/libcn/README.md

 ~/$ git clone https://github.com/tomtibo/libcn/
 ```
 ****
 By default, libcn will look for a config file at $HOME/.cn/cn.conf.
 Optionaly you can specify the config file location with `configfile` argument OR using `cnid`, `key` and `url` arguments directly.
+When using `cn-cli` command line utility, using `--cnid`, `--key` and `--url` prevent secrets to be stored as clear text on the filesystem.

 [Optional]
 ```